villinoid/systems_chess/README.md

 - White terminal is best - otherwise pieces will have inverted colors

 ### Libraries
-There are no unusual required Libraries
+There are no unusual required libraries

 - #include <stdio.h>
 - #include <stdlib.h>